Kripke-Joyal forcing for type theory and uniform fibrations: Introduction

 \section{Introduction}

-In one of the seminal papers on topos theory~\cite{joyal}, the links between algebraic topology and mathematical logic are described as being only embryonic.
-Since then, however, the situation has changed dramatically, thanks to the discovery of deep connections between Quillen's homotopical algebra~\cite{quillen-homotopical} and Martin-L\"of type theory~\cite{nordstrom-petersson-smith:ml}, which have given rise to Homotopy Type Theory~\cite{hottbook} and Voevodsky's Univalent Foundations programme~\cite{voevodsky:library}.
-At the core of these connections is the precise link between the orthogonality property of a weak factorisation system (wfs for short) and the axioms for identity types~\cite{awodey-warren:homotopy-idtype,gambino-garner:idtypewfs}.
+In one of the seminal papers on topos theory~\cite{joyal}, the links between algebraic topology and mathematical logic are described as being still embryonic.
+The situation has changed dramatically since then, thanks to the discovery of a deep connection between Quillen's homotopical algebra~\cite{quillen-homotopical} and Martin-L\"of type theory~\cite{nordstrom-petersson-smith:ml}, which has given rise to Homotopy Type Theory~\cite{hottbook} and Voevodsky's Univalent Foundations programme~\cite{voevodsky:library}.
+At the core of this connection is the relationship between the orthogonality property of weak factorisation systems (wfs's for short) and the axioms for identity types~\cite{awodey-warren:homotopy-idtype,gambino-garner:idtypewfs}.

-Presheaf categories play a fundamental role in this context because of the abundance of wfs's and model structures on them~\cite{cisinski-asterisque}.
+Presheaf categories play a fundamental role in this context because of the abundance of wfs's and Quillen model structures on them~\cite{cisinski-asterisque}.
 For applications in both type theory~\cite{CoquandT:cubttc} and homotopical algebra~\cite{riehl-cat-homotopy}, however, it is sometimes useful to work with refinements of wfs's known as algebraic weak factorisation systems (awfs's for short)~\cite{garner:small-object-argument,grandis-tholen-nwfs}, where maps satisfying an orthogonality property are replaced by maps equipped with algebraic structure, providing diagonal fillers for lifting problems and satisfying suitable uniformity conditions.
 The theory of awfs's is analogous to that of wfs's and is supported by a myriad of examples~\cite{bourke-garner-I,bourke-garner-II}, including the notions of a uniform Kan fibration studied in Homotopy Type Theory~\cite{Awodey:cubical-model,van-den-berg-faber,gambino2017frobenius,sattler17,SwanA:algwfs,swan2018identity}.
 Yet, working with awfs's diagrammatically can be very complex, since the algebraic structure on a map is in general not unique, and thus needs to be carried around explicitly.
 Because of this, the construction of some important objects (such as that of fibration structures on a given map) using only diagrams can be a daunting task.